Jonathan Hough QC

 - Advising insurers on potential judicial review challenges to FOS decisions under the compulsory jurisdiction.

 - Acting for local authorities in proceedings to claim injunctions prohibiting illegal trading activities.
 See, for example: London Borough of Southwark v Sanli and Bankside Catering Ltd EWHC 3085 QB; Lambeth LBC v Sanli and Meli EWHC 1623 QB.
 Advising local authorities on trading and markets regulation.

 - Advising a limited partnership on a challenge to public bodies concerning its date of registration.

 - Appearing in the Bloody Sunday Inquiry to represent the MOD in response to the specific criticism of failing to assist the tribunal.

 Jonathan has considerable experience in professional liability claims against a range of different types of professional, including lawyers, financial services professionals, insurance professionals and surveyors.
 He also has some experience of acting in litigation against construction professionals and in clinical negligence proceedings.
-Professional indemnity insurance disputes form a significant part of his insurance practice, as recognised in Chambers & Partners.
+Professional indemnity insurance disputes form a significant part of his insurance practice.
 He is an editor of the current edition of Jackson & Powell on Professional Liability.

 Financial Services Professionals

 Jonathan is instructed in relation to disputes concerning various different fields of financial services.
 He is very familiar with the statutory and regulatory framework established under FSMA 2000 and with a range of types of claim.
 His recent work in this area includes the following:

 - Proceedings against insolvency practitioners for allegedly negligent handling of the administration of a manufacturing business: Parkinson Engineering Services v Swan and Yeldon PNLR 17.